swcarpentry/shell-novice/episodes/05-loop.md

 because then the first time through the loop, when `$filename` expanded to `basilisk.dat`, the shell would try to run `basilisk.dat` as a program.
 Finally,
-the `head` and `tail` combination selects a set of lines from whatever file is being processed.
+the `head` and `tail` combination selects lines 81-100 from whatever file is being processed
+(assuming the file has at least 100 lines).

 > ## Spaces in Names
 >